How to Play Craps: The Complete Craps Rules Guide

 4) Playing the Point: You don’t have to place any additional bets on the table to play the point, the pass and don’t pass bets remain active.
 If the point is rolled pass bets are won, and the shooter is able to play a new come out roll and everyone can place new bets.
 If a 7 is rolled then the shooter 7-outs and the dice are passed to the next shooter.

 5) Placing Side Bets: After the come out roll, you are free to start placing whichever side bet you wish from the multitude of bets available in this game.
 After all, it’s the endless opportunities to play so many different bets that adds the edge to this game!.

-The easiest way to explain the come-out roll and point it’s to use the most common bet made in craps: The pass-line bet.
+The easiest way to explain the whole process of the come-out roll and point is to walk you through the game using the example of the most common bet made in craps: The pass-line bet.

 Don't Come Bet

 A don’t-come bet works in the same way as a don't-pass line bets but, just like the come bet, this is made at any time after the come-out roll.
 The don’t come bet wins if the shooter rolls a 7 or 11 when the dice are rolled immediately after the don’t come bet is made.
 With a 2,3, or 12, the come bet loses.
 If any other number is rolled on that first roll after the player has placed a don’t come bet and the bettors don’t come bet individual point number is established.
 If that individual point number is rolled before a 7, the don’t come bet loses, if a 7 is rolled before the individual don’t come bet point number, the bet wins.